This post was most recently updated on April 26th, 2021

 Additionally, impressions per pageview and session take a massive hit because of the lazy loading feature within AMP.

-Results may vary, and publishers need to way in all the pros and cons of setting up AMP and test to see whether the platform hurts or improves their ad revenue.
+Results may vary, and publishers need to weigh up all the pros and cons of setting up AMP and test to see whether the platform hurts or improves their ad revenue.

 For more information on testing and AMP and header bidding, be sure to read this article: http://www.monetizemore.com/blog/publishers-amp-header-bidding/